victor-hucklenbroich/si-cube/README.md

 **Version:** v1.0.0

-A compact web app to accompany the TUM lecture MW0080 Microsensor / Actuators.
+Compact web app to accompany the TUM lecture MW0080 Microsensor & Actuators.
 Intended to make the lectures Silicon cube more accessible.

-Note that this is an independent student project and not officially affiliated with TUM.
+__Note_ that this is an independent student project and not officially affiliated with TUM._

 App available at: https://victor-hucklenbroich.github.io/si-cube/